 Congressman Connolly believes we must confront and dismantle the environmental racism that has forced communities of color to bear the brunt of air and water pollution and the resulting devastating health consequences.
 Now, these communities are on the front lines of the climate crisis as rising temperatures intensify soot and smog pollution and allergy seasons.
 He supports legislation that requires Federal agencies to create a working group on environmental justice compliance and enforcement; requires Federal agencies to consider cumulative health impacts under the Clean Air Act and Clean Water Act when making permitting decisions and helps ensure that new projects do not harm health; and invests in research that will reduce health disparities and improve public health.
 He fought the Trump administration's decision to maintain inadequate standards regulating soot pollution, which will needlessly subject communities of color to toxic pollution.
 He will continue fighting to achieve clean air and water for all.

 He has also been a leader in expanding federal conservation efforts, including supporting the reauthorization of the Land and Water Conservation Fund and fully funding our National Park System.
+His legislation to designate the September 11th National Memorial trail route--a 1,300-mile system of trails and roadways that connects all three sites attacked on September 11, 2001-- was signed into law shortly after the 20th anniversary of September 11th, 2001.
+It serves as a natural embodiment of our pledge to never forget the heroes and victims of that day.
 In addition, Congressman Connolly has continued his efforts to establish powerful voluntary tax incentives to complete America's 11 National Scenic Trails.